johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

     For a duet, it doesn’t make much of the possibilities.
 There’s a lot of singing in tandem, and not much in the way of interesting harmonies.

     There is a pretty big crescendo near the end that bursts forth, seemingly out of nowhere, and then evaporates just as rapidly.
-That's a shame because despite the desperate lyrics, the track itself is a quite lovely and reminds these ears of *The Script*.
+That’s a shame because despite the desperate lyrics, the track itself is a quite lovely and reminds these ears of *The Script*.

 - country: "Norway"
   shortcode: ""